colegibbs/201-reading-notes/class-04.md

 - pp takes a little bit longer but also saves time on the debugging end so it actually saves time overal
 - higher quality code is generated

+#### Engaged Collaboration

+- results in more engagement
+- less likely to procrasonate
+- programmers can find solutions together so confidence is boosted

+#### Learning From Fellow Students

+- exposes developers to peers solutions
+- fills the gaps in experince and technique

+#### Social Skills

+- improves social skills
+- improves communication skills
+- employers want people who work well with others

+#### Job Interview Readiness

+- employers will have an applicant pp with an empolyee to see how they fit in with the team
+- communication skills are as important as technical skills

+#### Work Environment Readiness

+- knowing how to pp give you a one up on the CS grads who still need to learn it